InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-size.rst

         public int Age { get; set; }
     }

-Also you can change property names and make them shorter using :ref:`SerializerPropertyNameAttribute <serializerpropertynameattribute>` (but it can influence on readability your JSON).
+Also you can change property names and make them shorter using :ref:`SerializerPropertyNameAttribute <serializerpropertynameattribute-ref>` (but it can influence on readability your JSON).

 .. code-block:: csharp